 - Johnson’s Boucanière in Lafayette.
 A great double-dipper for meat lovers, this Cajun eatery offers not only great barbecue but Louisiana sausage, andouille, tasso and boudin.

 - LBK’s Barbecue and Soul Food in Farmerville.
 Ribs and sausage come to this barbecue buffet hot off the pit and are served with soul food sides such as collard greens and hot water cornbread.
-On Martin Luther King Drive.
-318.368.8844.
+Location on Martin Luther King Drive call 318.368.8844 for full menu options.

 - Grayson’s Bar-B-Q in Clarence.
 At the intersection of U.S. Hwy.
 71 and La.
 Hwy.
 6 about 10 miles north of Natchitoches, this barbecue stand is famous for its homemade rolls and whole smoked hams and could be one of the best arguments to get out in the country on a road less traveled.

 - BBQ Pit in Sterlington.
 Find the usual barbecue fare along with items such as house-made chips, barbecue ranch and pit-loaded sandwiches.
 And be sure to try a side of their green beans.